juss21/forum-advanced-features/README.md

 - All your account activity (Posts, comments, likes, dislikes) are under "Account" page.
 - All notifications from other users are under "Activity" page, you can go there by clicking the bell button on top right corner.
 - Notification will disappear once you go on the post it's from.

+# Accounts for testing
+- isabella
+- Isabella200